 Closure properties of P-finite series

-We show some natural closure properties for the class of P-finite series.
-The use of the simplified definition makes the proofs easier.
+In this section we show some natural closure properties for the class of P-finite series.
+The use of the second definition makes the proofs easier.

 _++-gen_ : P-fin f m P-fin g n Vec (A Σ ) (m +ℕ n)